miangoaren/miangoaren.github.io/_ai/00004_mydalle.md

   <figcaption></figcaption>
 </figure>

-## Una caricatura de una bacteria gigante comiendo antibióticos
+## A cartoon of a huge bacteria eating antibiotics

 <figure>
   <a href="/images/ai/00004_16.jpg">